PlanSys2/PlanSys2.github.io/index.rst

 We hope that this software helps to include planning in more Robotics projects, offering simple and powerful software to generate intelligent behaviors for robots.

-We want to invite you to contribute to this Open Source project !!
+We want to invite you to contribute to this `Open Source project in GitHub <https://github.com/IntelligentRoboticsLabs/ros2_planning_system>`_ !!

 .. toctree::
    :hidden:

    getting_started/index.rst
+   build_instructions/index.rst
    design/index.rst
    tutorials/index.rst
    about/index.rst